MaximilianStammnitz/Indelwald/README.md

 <b>############ 08-07-2021: UPDATE ##############</b>

 Six years after its opening, I have added a [new piece of R code](/Scripts/3_Indelwald_spectrum.R) to the Indelwald repository.
-Using this, we generate indel variant spectra from input VCF files, in line with the PCAWG indel classification scheme specified by [Alexandrov et al., 2020](https://www.nature.com/articles/s41586-020-1943-3) (see [COSMIC ID signature catalogues](https://cancer.sanger.ac.uk/signatures/id/)).
+Using this, we generate indel variant spectra in line with the complex PCAWG classification scheme specified by [Alexandrov et al., 2020](https://www.nature.com/articles/s41586-020-1943-3) (see [COSMIC ID signature catalogues](https://cancer.sanger.ac.uk/signatures/id/)).

 Note that, in order to produce your own indel spectra, you will need to specify:
 * the reference genome fasta file based on which your alignments' indel calls were generated